District Department of Transportation

 Licenses and Certifications

-Majority of the work is in an office setting; however, during field visits the incumbent must be able to move around construction sites, involving horizontal and vertical travel on unfinished surfaces, inclement weather conditions and noisy work areas.
+The majority of the work is in an office setting; however, during field visits the incumbent must be able to move around construction sites, involving horizontal and vertical travel on unfinished surfaces, inclement weather conditions, and noisy work areas.

 Tour of Duty: Varies

-The position has been deemed security-sensitive; pursuant to section 410 of Chapter 4 of the D.C.
+Position Designation: The position has been deemed security-sensitive, pursuant to section 410 of Chapter 4 of the D.C.
 Personnel Regulations.
-Accordingly, the incumbent will be subject to pre-employment checks (criminal background checks, consumer credit check, traffic record checks, if applicable) as a condition of employment, and will be subject to periodic criminal background checks for the duration of your tenure.
-Incumbent works under general supervision.
-The incumbent must be able to handle advanced landscape architectural problems.
+Accordingly, the incumbent will be subject to pre-employment checks (criminal background, and traffic records, if applicable) as a condition of employment, and will be subject to periodic criminal background checks, and traffic records for the duration of your tenure.

-This position has been designated as an emergency/essential employee position under the provisions of District Personnel Manual, Chapter 12.
-As such, your services may be required in emergency situations to perform important duties, i.e., snow removal, debris removal, transportation, shelter operation, food distribution, and communication.
+Emergency Designation: This position has been designated as an essential employee position under the provisions of District Personnel Manual, Chapter 12.
+As such, your services may be required in emergency situations to perform crucial duties, i.e., snow removal, debris removal, transportation, shelter operations, food distribution, and communication.
 These duties may be performed when the government is closed or when most employees are dismissed early.